OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 Installation and Start-up
 ---------------------

-This section introduces the device start-up, it also gives a brief description of the software to be used and describes the commands required for the configuration.
+This section introduces the device start-up; it also gives a brief description of the software to be used and describes the commands required for the configuration.
 Below is a 3D view of the LoRa Gateway IoT device and details of each component:

 -   U1: GPRS module SIM 800L
 -   U2: Lopy 4